 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-BURGERS_SOLUTION, a MATLAB library which evaluates an exact solution of the time-dependent 1D viscous Burgers equation.
+burgers_solution, a MATLAB code which evaluates an exact solution of the time-dependent 1D viscous Burgers equation.

-BURGERS_TIME_VISCOUS, a MATLAB library which solves the time-dependent viscous Burgers equation using a finite difference discretization of the conservative form of the equation.
+burgers_time_viscous, a MATLAB code which solves the time-dependent viscous Burgers equation using a finite difference discretization of the conservative form of the equation.

-FD1D_BURGERS_LEAP, a MATLAB program which applies the finite difference method and the leapfrog approach to solve the non-viscous time-dependent Burgers equation in one spatial dimension.
+fd1d_burgers_leap, a MATLAB code which applies the finite difference method and the leapfrog approach to solve the non-viscous time-dependent Burgers equation in one spatial dimension.